Growing native plants from seeds and cuttings | Redland City Council

 The method used to collect seeds from a particular plant depends on the type of seeds and seed casings the plant has.

-Further details are available on the collecting native seeds page.
+Further details are available on under collecting native seeds.

 Growing native plants from seeds and cuttings - germinating seeds